kettle11/tangle/README.md

 ### Is this web only?

-Right now TangleSync is implemented as a TypeScript library for web but its fundamental architecture *could* be made to work on native platforms eventually.
+Right now Tangle is implemented as a TypeScript library for web but its fundamental architecture *could* be made to work on native platforms eventually.